Move Type to Outer Scope refactoring

 Press F6 and then choose Move to Outer Scope

-Press Ctrl+Shift+R and then choose Move to Outer Scope
+Press Control+Shift+R and then choose Move to Outer Scope.

 Optionally, you can specify a different name for the type.

 Select the Search in comments checkbox to update references to the type in comments.

 To apply the refactoring, click Next.

 If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

 This feature is supported in the following languages and technologies: